lubuntu-team/manual/source/2/2.2/2.2.6/qpdfview.rst

 To make an annotation press :kbd:`Control +A` or :menuselection:`Edit --> Add annotation`.
 To view the annotation you have made or edit it again press click on what looks like a sticky note with a pin in it.
 To remove your annotation right click on the annotation and click remove annotation.

 To sleect page width in zoom in qpdfview is a drop down menu with page width to show the width of the page on qpdfview.
 To view the whole page on qpdfview in this drop down menu select whole page.
 To return to the original zoom press :kbd:`Control + 0` or :menuselection:`View --> Original size`.
 To zoom in is press the magnifying glass with a + in it or press :kbd:`Control + +` or :menuselection:`View --> Zoom in`.
 To zoom out press the magnifying glass button with a - in it or press :kbd:`Control + -` or :menuselection:`View --> Zoom out`.
 To rotate the file to the left is press :kbd:`Control + Left` or :menuselection:`View --> Rotate Left`.
-To rotate the file to the right is press :kbd:`Control + Rights` or :menuselection:`View --> Rotate Right`.
+To rotate the file to the right is press :kbd:`Control + Rights` or :menuselection:`View --> Rotate Right`.Another way to zoom with the scrollwheel is to press :kbd:`Control` and zoom with the mousewheel.

 If you have a particularly long pdf file you might want to make a bookmark to find a specific thing easily.
 To create a bookmark press :kbd:`control +b` or  :menuselection:`Bookmarks -->  Add Bookmark` and give the bookmark a memorable title and description so you can find it in this document again easily.
 If you later want to remove the bookmark go :menuselection:`bookmarks --> remove bookmark` or press :kbd:`control+ shift+ B`.